 But first, read on to find out what a calorie deficit is and how to use the calculator to find your ideal calorie deficit.
 Its another resource to help you to control your calories:

 Calories Deficit Calculator for Weight Loss

 A key purpose of this calculator is to discover your required calorie deficit for weight loss.
+If you follow the prompts and enter the required information, you will calculate your calorie deficit.
 In other words, the number of calories your body needs per day in order to lose weight.
 If you are currently maintaining, or gaining weight, the calculated calorie level will be less than what you usually eat.
 In that case, the difference between our calculator’s calories and your usual calorie intake is known as your calculated calorie deficit.

 What is a Calorie Deficit?

 A calorie deficit happens when you use more calories than you eat.
 When in a calorie deficit, more energy is burned by activity than is added by eating food.
 In other words, more goes out than comes in.
 You can make a calorie deficit mainly because of the extra fat stored in the body.
 When there is a shortage of calories from food, fat is burned to compensate for the deficit.
 A calorie deficit of 500 calories per day will cause weight loss of about half a kilogram of fat per week.
 Simple!